 Enrolling in an approved prelicensure course is the first step to become a real estate agent in New York.
 Every person that wants to be a real estate agent is required to complete a 75-hour pre-licensing course approved by the state.
-(SEE OUR LIST OF BEST ONLINE REAL ESTATE SCHOOLS IN NEW YORK)

 To be considered an approved real estate license course provider or school in New York, the State of New York requires instruction and final exam testing over a prescribed number of hours in each of the following particular real estate salesperson topics.

 This topic covers the purpose of licensing law, categories, duties, and responsibilities of real estate brokers and salespersons, initial license and continuing education requirements, the liabilities and penalties for violation of laws and regulations, and the nature of the independent contractor employee.

 This topic covers the definition of agency, fiduciary responsibilities, roles of agent and salesperson and broker, agency creation and compensation, types of agents, Single and Dual Agencies, and forms and disclosure policies.

 This topic covers the legal aspects of estates, interests, liens, easements, deeds, and title closing, adjustments, and costs.

 Sales & Lease Contracts 3 hours

 This topic covers the nature, provisions of, and preparation of leases and contracts.

 This topic covers the critical principles of mortgage specific loans and payments, government-backed loans, FNMA, GNMA, Truth in Lending, PMI, Lender criteria for granting a loan, predatory lending, and subprime loans.